 The mysterious “Apple Tree Bay” is a perfect first track, quiet and a little melancholy.
 It leads into the title track, which is bigger-sounding, more a piece of space music.
 The enchanting “Willow Bank” gives us the pure sound of tranquillity and peace in its high, celestial tones, while the wonderfully named “Through a Cave into Another World” is more of a journey, with classic-sounding synthy pseudo-melodies chiming over a bed of drones, in the style of early Roach or Stearns.
 Tinkly bell- or glass-like percussion comes in after a while as well to emphasize the sonic story being told.

-The story seems to be picked up again on on “Beyond the Silver River”, which features some beautiful field recordings as well as some Central Asian-sounding vocal samples.
+The story seems to be picked up again on on “Beyond the Silver River”, which features some beautiful field recordings as well as some Central Asian-sounding vocals from Adrian.
 I felt like I was transported to a mountain valley in Turkmenistan or something like that.
 And finally, the longest track, “Dreams of Subantarctica”, features pads that gleam like sunlight on snow, oceanic field recordings and another mysterious and elegant vocal — Lemurian rather than Arabic, perhaps?

 This may all sound like the makings of a pretty typical ambient album to you, but the reason I’ve provided this review is that, as I’ve said before, the difference between competent ambient and the work of a master lies in the small details, as well as an ability to sustain a magical mood and the listener’s attention for an hour or more, with few variations to the overall sound and structure.
 Adrian proves himself to be one of those masters with this wonderful album.
 “Beauty” barely begins to describe the delights to be found here.